 Sal Klita is a financial grant provided by Misrad Haklita (Ministry of Aliyah and Integration), intended to help you during your initial period of adjustment in Israel.
-New Sal Klita rates have been established as of January 1, 2020.
-As a general rule, the new rates represent approximately a 1.9% increase over the old rates.
+New Sal Klita rates have been established as of January 1, 2023.

 Calculate Your Sal Klita

 Misrad Haklita provides a Sal Klita calculator on their site, this allows you to determine how much money you will be receiving as part of your Sal Klita.
 This calculator does not cover all possible scenarios; the amount of your Sal Klita is related to your Aliyah status, as determined by The Jewish Agency for Israel.
 Please be in touch with your Shaliach for further details.
 Further details below.